jules2689/trudeau/docs/2020-04-21/q_a.md

 **Interpreter**:

-I'd like to come back to a question you were asked yesterday during the question per in the house about three planes that were to come back to Canada full of medical equipment from China.-- china. and that came back empty.
+I'd like to come back to a question you were asked yesterday during the question per in the house about three planes that were to come back to Canada full of medical equipment from China.
+-- china.
+and that came back empty.
-Can you tell us more about that?I received more information about that.
+Can you tell us more about that?
+I received more information about that.
 There was one plane that was supposed to be bringing in equipment for Canada.
-Another was bringing in equipment for a specific province that hay had ordered and there are very strict limits on how much these chinese aircraft are allowed to stay in Canada and there are huge delays when it comes to bringing in the equipment from the airport.
+Another was bringing in equipment for a specific province that hay had ordered and there are very strict limits on how much these Chinese aircraft are allowed to stay in Canada and there are huge delays when it comes to bringing in the equipment from the airport.
-Unfortunately the planes haed to take off without having received their cargo.
+Unfortunately the planes ha ed to take off without having received their cargo.
 But we continue to work tirelessly to deliver that equipment.
 We received a great deal of equipment in recent days.
 We are expecting more equipment in the coming days and up until now, we have been able to respond to the province's need every step of the way.